 It depends on what you want to achieve.
 If you are a middle-aged man trying to boost his power, a high-protein diet may provide you with ample creatine.

-If you are an athlete or bodybuilder trying to improve your physique or performance in high-intensity workouts or competitions, creatine supplementation could be a good option for you.
+If you are an athlete or bodybuilder trying to improve your physique or performance in high-intensity exercises or competitions, creatine supplementation could be a good option for you.

 Creatine Side Effects